If you are studying on a teaching or health and social work programme, you may be eligible for a bursary.

 Subject Knowledge Enhancement (SKE) bursaries are only payable upon confirmation of funding from the DfE, this may take some time.

 During enrolment notification will be issued by email to confirm bursary entitlement and scheduled payment dates.
-Qualifying students will be asked to confirm nominated bank account details and their National Insurance number and agree to the terms and conditions defined by the DfE.
+Qualifying students will be asked to confirm nominated bank account details and their National Insurance number and agree to Terms and Conditions defined by the DfE.

 Payment will only be made once you have met all of the conditions of entry and are fully registered on programme.